Gastric Bypass Surgery Pre-Op Diet

-By following a liver shrinking diet before gastric bypass surgery requires patients to undergo a 7 to a 14-day pre-operative diet.
-This diet is specially designed to shrink fatty liver, a condition that many obese patients have.
-By shrinking the fatty liver bariatric surgeons have more control and will be able to perform your surgery safely.
-By shrinking fatty liver with this diet surgeons are better able to visualize the stomach and thus, perform the gastric bypass surgery.
+By following a liver shrinking diet before gastric bypass surgery, bariatric surgeons have more control and will be able to perform your procedure safely.
+Through shrinking the fatty liver with the pre-op liquid diet, surgeons are better able to visualize the stomach and thus, perform the gastric bypass surgery effectively.

 - It’s important to consume enough water while on the liquid-only diet.

 - Do not take any herbal medications for seven days before surgery.

 - Diabetics need to monitor your blood sugars and contact your doctor if necessary.

 - Do not take any aspirin, Advil, Nuprin, Aleve or any other non-steroidal anti-inflammatory medication for seven days before surgery.
 These drugs cause profuse bleeding after surgery.
 This includes baby aspirin and most arthritis medications.
 If you are not sure, please check with our Doctors.
 For a headache or minor pains, you may use Tylenol.
 You may restart these medications the next day after surgery.